wasi-shah/Docker-AKS/Storage in Kubernetes/Readme.md

 > [!IMPORTANT]
 > **managed-premium ** is already available in AKS as a storage class which lets you create and use Azure disk

+> [!CAUTION]
+> One one pad can connect to Azure Disk at a time so use Azure Files instead.

 > [!NOTE]
 > PVC name is **azure-managed-disk-pvc**